Book Review: Hitler

 Hitler (Oxford University Press) is the definitive biography of Adolf Hitler.

-Author Paul Longerich is a prominent German historian, professor of modern German history at the Royal Holloway College, University of London, and founder of the College’s Holocaust Research Center.
+Author Peter Longerich is a prominent German historian, professor of modern German history at the Royal Holloway College, University of London, and founder of the College’s Holocaust Research Center.
 From 2003 to 2004, he served as a senior scholar-in-residence at the United States Holocaust Memorial Museum in Washington, D.C.

 Because Longerich has written biographies of leading Nazis Joseph Goebbels and Heinrich Himmler, it is no surprise that he finally turned his attention to Hitler himself.
 The result is a 968-page exploration of the Nazi leader with an additional 247 pages of notes and a 70-page bibliography.